arithesage/android_baseproject/README.md

-# [WIP] Adroid base project
+# [WIP] Android base project
 A minimal base for starting an Android app without needing Android Studio.

 Why not just use Android Studio?
-Well... because i don't like being tied to use a development environment if i can avoid it.
+Well... because i don't like being tied to a development environment if i can avoid it.

 You can import the project, once initialized, in Android Studio if you wish.